 Puerto Escondido is generally considered a traveller-friendly coastal base, and current U.S. advice lists no specific travel restrictions for Puerto Escondido, Oaxaca City or Huatulco.
 Still: use trusted transfers, stay together late, keep beach valuables light and follow local advice.

 Zicatela is famous because the waves are serious.
-Swim at calmer beaches when conditions suit, respect flag warnings, and treat the ocean like it has main-character energy.
+Swim at calmer beaches when conditions suit, respect flag warnings, and treat the ocean like the main-character it is.

 Lewis Lambert